Last Updated on February 13, 2023 by Prepbytes

 A module is a single file that contains Python code and can be imported into other Python files.
 A package is a collection of modules organized into a directory structure.
 Packages provide a way to distribute and reuse code and organize modules into a logical structure.

-2. How do I install a Python package?
+2. How do I create my own Python package?